If you’d like to see more views from national parks, be sure and check out my print shop.

 What does ‘elope’ mean?

 Elopements are no longer just something that people do to run away & get married.
 Today’s elopements take place in beautiful locations with careful planning & design.
-They are still a very budget friendly way to get married.
 People may get married on some local family land or they may travel to another state or country to seek out a beautiful location, like a national park.

 But why elope?
 Today’s weddings have become a big market & some couples forget what wedding are supposed to be about.
 So some couples choose to elope because an elopement gets back to the marriage of a couple without all the extras.
 And if you’re having a destination elopement, you don’t even need to worry about decor.
 Nature is your decor.